josmar-crwdstffng/angular/aio/content/guide/dynamic-form.md

 ## Compose dynamic form contents

 The dynamic form itself is represented by a container component, which you add in a later step.
-Each question is represented in the form component's template by an `<app-question>` tag, which matches an instance of `DynamicFormQuestionComponent`.
+Each question is represented in the form component's template by an `app-question` element, which matches an instance of `DynamicFormQuestionComponent`.

 The `DynamicFormQuestionComponent` is responsible for rendering the details of an individual question based on values in the data-bound question object.
 The form relies on a [`[formGroup]` directive](api/forms/FormGroupDirective "API reference") to connect the template HTML to the underlying control objects.